shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 Security Weakness:
 > Currently, Token is binded to user, project and role, not with the endpoint.
-A single token is valid for all services.
-Besides, a scoped token can be used to get an unscoped token and later on scoped token makes all user asset vulnerable if it get exposed in any place.
+A single token is valid for all services/endpoints.
+Besides, a scoped token can be used to get an unscoped token and later on scoped token makes all User assets vulnerable if it is exposed in any place.

 Counter Measures:
 >